laravel-notification-channels/channels/README.md

 ## Usage

-Implement this method `routeNotificationForSms()` in your notifiable class/model which will return array of mobile numbers.
+Implement this method `routeNotificationForTextlocal()` in your notifiable class/model which will return array of mobile numbers.
 Please make sure the mobile number contains the dial code as well (e.g +91 for India).
 And lastly implement `toSms()` method in the notification class which will return the (string) sms or template that is defined in textlocal account that needs to be send.

 ### Available Message methods